 France This Way comment: the main square in Treguier, with its medieval houses and cathedral, is the principal reason to visit the town.

 Your visit to Tréguier will focus mostly in the streets between the Place de la Republique (parking available) and the pleasure port on the Gaudy river, with Place Martray (next to the cathedral) in the centre of the old district.
 The tourist office is on the Place de General de Gaulle near the pleasure port at the end of Rue Renan.

-*Note in particular the decorative elements of the houses, and the way the upper stories of the half-timbered houses often overhang the lower stories - a technique for providing shelter to the lower parts of a building.
+As you explore, take a look at the decorative elements of the houses, and the way the upper stories of the half-timbered houses often overhang the lower stories - a technique for providing shelter to the lower parts of a building.

-Market day here in Treguier is wednesday.
+Market day in Treguier is wednesday.

 Activities close to Tréguier

 Boat trips from Tréguier port are a popular way to explore the river, whether on organised boat trips of by hiring a canoe for the afternoon.

 Visit near Treguier with France This Way reviews